-If you do not make any changes to your Share, you will receive the pre-selected contents as your Share for the week.
+If you do not make any changes to your Share or put it on hold for the week, you will receive the pre-selected contents.

 If you want to make changes to your Share – beginning Friday morning at 8:00 AM, you will be able to edit the contents of the Share to suit your needs.
 You can make edits to your Share until Monday morning at 11:00 AM for the upcoming week’s delivery.